stellar-deprecated/docs/learn/integration-guides/anchor.md

         })
         .catch(function(err) {
           // Catch errors, most likely with the network or your transaction.
-          // You may need to fetch the current sequence number of hotWallet account.
+          // You may need to fetch the current sequence number of baseAccount account.
         });
     })
     .catch(StellarSdk.NotFoundError, function(err) {